Chart Color Schemes

 Employment performance in Heidelberg West has been below expectations when compared to most other areas nationally

-Heidelberg West has an educated workforce with key services sectors well represented.
-Its unemployment rate was 6.8% in the past year, with an estimated employment growth of 3.2%.
+Heidelberg West has an educated workforce with prominent essential services sectors.
+Its unemployment rate was 6.8% in the past year, with estimated employment growth of 3.2%.

-As of June 2025, 8,752 residents are employed, with an unemployment rate of 2.1% higher than Greater Melbourne's rate of 4.6%.
+As of June 2025, 8,752 residents are employed, and the unemployment rate is 2.1% higher than Greater Melbourne's rate of 4.6%.
 Workforce participation is similar to Greater Melbourne's 64.1%.
-Leading employment industries include health care & social assistance, education & training, and professional & technical services.
+Key employment industries include health care & social assistance, education & training, and professional & technical services.
 Heidelberg West specializes in health care & social assistance, with an employment share 1.4 times the regional level.

-However, construction is under-represented at 7.9% compared to Greater Melbourne's 9.7%.
-Many residents commute elsewhere for work based on Census data.
-From June 2024 to June 2025, employment levels increased by 3.2%, labour force grew by 1.4%, and unemployment decreased by 1.6 percentage points in Heidelberg West.
-In contrast, Greater Melbourne had employment growth of 3.5% and a 0.5 percentage point increase in unemployment.
-By September 2025, Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate was 4.5%, and employment growth outpaced the national average of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Heidelberg West's employment mix suggests local growth of approximately 7.0%% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes.
+Construction is under-represented, at 7.9% compared to Greater Melbourne's 9.7%.
+Many residents commute elsewhere for work.
+Between June 2024 and June 2025, employment levels increased by 3.2%, labour force grew by 1.4%, reducing the unemployment rate by 1.6 percentage points.
+In comparison, Greater Melbourne had employment growth of 3.5% and a 0.5 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Heidelberg West's employment mix suggests local growth of approximately 7.0% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment